AlinaKhvishchuk/WriteWise/README.md

 - a search bar for filtering articles
 - sorting functionality
-- the ability to add new articles.
+- the ability to add new articles
+- pagination

 The application is designed for type safety and follows best practices for React development.